 Dr Zhimin He B.A, MSc, PhD, CPsychol

-Dr. Zhimin He completed her Ph.D. in Psychology (behavioural neuroscience) and she worked as a research assistant, research fellow and academic tutor at the University of Nottingham (2009-2011).
+Dr. Zhimin He is a Chartered Member of the British Psychological Society (C.Psychol).
+She completed her Ph.D. in Psychology (behavioural neuroscience) and she worked as a research assistant, research fellow and academic tutor at the University of Nottingham (2009-2011).
 Then, she moved to the Warwick Medical School, the University of Warwick as a research fellow (2011-2013), and worked at the Institute of Psychiatry, Psychology & Neuroscience, King’s College London as a post-doctoral researcher and module leader for Social and Community Mental Health (MSc programme) (2013-2016).
 Dr. Zhimin He joined the Psychology Department at Aberystwyth University in November 2016.

 - PS34100 - Psychology Research Project for Joint Honours